Alexandru-Enescu/responsive-article-preview/README.md

-# Frontend Mentor - Article preview component solution
+# Article preview component (Frontend Mentor Challenge)

 This is a solution to the [Article preview component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/article-preview-component-dYBN_pYFT).